scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 # Introduction

-While SCION was initially developed in academia, the architecture has now "slipped out of the lab" and counts its early productive deployments (including the Swiss inter-banking network SSFN).
+While SCION was initially developed in academia, the architecture has now "slipped out of the lab" and counts its early productive deployments (including the Swiss inter-banking network {{SSFN}}).
 The architecture consists of a system of related components, some of which are essential to set up end-to-end SCION connectivity.
 Core components are the data plane, the control plane, and the PKI.
-Add-ons provide additional functionality, security, or backward compatibility.
+Extensions provide additional functionality, security, or backward compatibility.
 Discussions at PANRG {{PANRG-INTERIM-Min}} showed the need to describe the relationships between components.
 This document, therefore, takes a look at each core component individually and independently from others.
 It focuses on describing its dependencies, outputs, functionality, and properties.
 It then touches on relationships to existing protocols.
 The goal is not to describe each component's specification, but to illustrate the engineering decisions that made SCION what it is and to provide a basis for further discussions and work.

 Before reading this document, please refer to {{I-D.dekater-scion-overview}} for a generic overview of SCION and its components, the problems it solves, and existing deployments.
-Each component is to be described in-depth in dedicated drafts: see {{I-D.dekater-scion-pki}} for the SCION PKI specification, and refer to {{CHUAT22}} for other components.
+Each component is described in-depth in dedicated drafts: see {{I-D.dekater-scion-pki}} for the SCION PKI, {{I-D.dekater-scion-controlplane}} for the control plane.
+The data plane will be available within weeks from the last update of this draft.
+For any other components, please refer to {{CHUAT22}}.

 ## Design Goals
 SCION was created from the start with the intention to provide the following properties for inter-domain communication.